3DBAG/roofer/docs/cli_application.md

 # Roofer CLI App

-{program}`roofer` is a command line application for generating LoD1.2, LoD1.3 and LoD2 building models from pointclouds.
+{program}`roofer` is a command line application for generating LoD 1.2, LoD 1.3 and LoD 2.2 building models from pointclouds in the [CityJSONSeq](https://www.cityjson.org/cityjsonseq/) format.

 With the {program}`roofer` CLI application you can:

-+ Generate 3D building models for very large areas with a reasonably small memory footprint.
++ Generate 3D building models for large areas with a reasonably small memory footprint.
 This is achieved by processing the input data in square tiles.
 No pre-tiling is needed.
 + Benefit from multi-threading for faster processing.
 + Read common vector input sources and filter them based on attributes or spatial extent.
-This means you do not need to crop the input data beforehand if it is already in a supported format.
+This means you do not need to crop the input data beforehand.
 + Obtain detailed information per building object about the reconstruction process and the quality of the generated models and the input point cloud.